 Stay up to date with news from us.

 Beginning with my great-grandfather Jack and his brother Ted, to the current custodians, my parents, Neville and Louise, our family has worked the land for almost a century.
 My brother Trent and I form the new generation to be involved with the land.
-Today, we’re a medium-sized, certified organic dairy farm, as well as a small apiary and garden that use organic principles.
+Today, we’re a medium-sized, certified organic dairy farm, as well as a small apiary that uses organic principles.
 But, we choose to farm using a ‘best tools for the job’ approach.

-Our philosophy is simple: smart sustainability.
 We are progressive farmers, combining intelligent solutions such as state-of-the-art robotics with responsible, regenerative practice.
 Farming needs the best of us and we believe in being part of a community, sharing discussion and expertise, creating a better future for all of us.

 This is our home.
 Our land of milk and honey.